History of the Connecticut Judicial Seal Home Home BannerBanner

 • Child Protection: The primary case types in this category are neglect and termination of parental rights cases.
 A docket number (case) equals a child with a parent/guardian being the respondent.
 A parent/guardian can be the respondent in several cases where there are multiple children involved.

-• Delinquency: Criminal/motor vehicle offenses committed by a juvenile before 16 years of age or, as of January 1, 2010, before reaching 17 years of age.
-The basic work unit is the referral, which is similar to the docket number in the criminal system.
+• Delinquency: Criminal/motor vehicle offenses committed by a juvenile before 18 years of age.
+The basic work unit is the referral which is similar to the docket number in the criminal system.
 A juvenile can have several referrals as well as several offenses for each referral.